flutter/website/src/docs/development/tools/devtools/code-size.md

 ### Dart size information

-The Dart AOT compiler performs tree-shaking on your code when compiling your application.
+The Dart AOT compiler performs tree-shaking on your code when compiling your application (profile or release mode only - the AOT compiler is not used for debug builds, which are JIT compiled).
 This means that the compiler attempts to optimize your app's size by removing pieces of code that are unused or unreachable.

 After the compiler optimizes your code as much as it can, the end result can be summarized as the collection of packages, libraries, classes, and functions that